micmejia/bible-dump/NKJV/Genesis/Gen 32.md

 So Jacob went on his way, and the angels of God met him.

 ###### 2
 When Jacob saw them, he said, "This _is_ God's camp."
-And he called the name of that place [^a]Mahanaim.
+And he called the name of that place Mahanaim.

 ###### 3
-Then Jacob sent messengers before him to Esau his brother in the land of Seir, the [^b]country of Edom.
+Then Jacob sent messengers before him to Esau his brother in the land of Seir, the country of Edom.

 ###### 4
 And he commanded them, saying, "Speak thus to my lord Esau, 'Thus your servant Jacob says: "I have dwelt with Laban and stayed there until now.